 Also before we get started, I am British and trained in engineering, so although I will include imperial numbers, they will be calculated (or sometimes approximated) from metric.
 If you read me talking in metric and are confused, generally you'll be able to scroll down a little and see an imperial table showing all the relevant figures.

 Use leadscrews/ballscrews to cut metal or when very high accuracy is required.

 For belts, calculate size based on run length and stretch.
 Don't be stingy.
 Keep them clean of dust.

 For screws, preload all drive side bearings and be careful to consider screw critical velocity.

-Ballscrews come in a range of specs, are sensitive to misalignments and need to be kept clean, but are lower friction.
+Ballscrews come in a range of specs, can be sensitive to misalignments and need to be kept clean, but are low friction.